 In support of the primary design purpose, we have carried out experiments with Batik Scalable Vector Graphics application [BATIK] for prototyping and performed a series of performance measurements to test the effectiveness of our approach.
 Since graphics user interface (GUI) plays an important role in enhancing human-computer interaction and dominates interactive style applications, a graphics enriched open source system like Batik provides us with an excellent environment for the investigation of critical M-MVC properties.
 Especially, low-latency visual responses and compute intensive rendering mechanism are highly demanding for the architecture of distributed applications over the network.
-The aim is, in a coherent and quantitative manner, to analyze the relationship of visual interactivity and system behavior and to identify factors that affect overall performance of the message-centered approach.
+The aim is, in a coherent and quantitative manner, to analyze the relationship of visual interactivity and system behavior and identifies factors that affect overall performance of message centered approach.

-Note that we uses distributed applications in a broader context than Web applications with the former deploying on general network systems that may or may not be based on the Internet protocols.
-However, since Internet-based Web applications are dominant in the development of distributed applications, this thesis typically uses these two terminologies interchangeably without distinction unless it is important to point out the difference.
+Note that we conceive distributed application has broader semantics than Web application with the former deploying on general network systems that may or may not be based on the Internet protocols.
+However, since Internet-based Web applications are dominant in the development of distributed applications, this thesis uses these two terminologies literally without strict distinction unless it is important to point out the difference.